bagaturchess/Bagatur/README.md

 # UCI Options

 Option available only for the <a href="https://www.chessprogramming.org/SMP">SMP version</a> of Bagatur.
 The SMP (multicore) version can be started by Bagatur_64_2+_cores.exe and Bagatur_mcore.bat for Windows and with Bagatur_mcore.sh under Linux.
 It is tested with up to 64 CPU cores and threads.
-There is kknown sclaing issues, because of Java, explained here:
+There is known sclaing issues, caused by Java (more info here: https://github.com/bagaturchess/Bagatur/blob/master/Sources/Search/SMP.scaling.issue.txt).
  - SMP Threads (type spin default [logical_processors/2] min 1 max [logical_processors/2]):
+ - CountTranspositionTables type spin default 1 min 1 max [SQRT(logical_processors/2)] - Defines the count of Transposition Tables, which the SMP version will use.
+In most cases, it should be best to be set to 1 and could be changed only for experiments.
+See also https://github.com/bagaturchess/Bagatur/blob/master/Sources/Search/SMP.scaling.issue.txt

 All other options are available for both versions: single core and SMP.
  - Logging Policy (type combo default single file var single file var multiple files var none): whether Bagatur will create log files on the file system with details of its actions.